eclecticiq/cabby/docs/installation.rst

 .. highlight:: sh

-This guide provides installation instructions for Cabby.
+This guide provides installation instructions for cabby.

-Build and install Cabby
+Build and install cabby
 =======================

-You can automatically install the latest Cabby release from the `Python Package Index <http://pypi.python.org/>`_ (PyPI) using ``pip``::
+You can automatically install the latest cabby release from the `Python Package Index <http://pypi.python.org/>`_ (PyPI) using ``pip``::

    (envname) $ pip install cabby